We review Blair Archibald’s debut MBFWA collection as a trailblazer in Australian menswear.

 Archibald considers the whole collection from this perspective, with his inspiration living through how he sources his materials, all the way through to his final designs.
 Previous collections like FW17 “Aviation” and SS16 “Yachtsman”, for instance, appear to be engineered for a future vision of flying and sailing (which we sincerely hope comes to life).

 Archibald’s “The Last Knitting Mill”, is a tribute to traditional craftsmanship, but also a bugle call for its resurrection.
 Building on the capsule collection he submitted for the 2017 Woolmark Prize, he has reconfigured tailored garments with workwear and sport references, resulting in elegant utilitarian clothes.

 The sincerity in his designs is also reflected in his reinterpretations of traditional workwear.
 A jacket based off a metal worker’s coat and another off a Japanese hanten, for instance, aren’t campy like Hiroki Nakamura’s Visvim, nor do they come off as blatant cultural appropriations.
-Like the archetypes they’re based off, the clothes are functional and carefully consider the human body.
+Like the archetypes they’re based off, the clothes carefully consider the human body.

 The fact that his designs are both wearable and conceptual is remarkable.
 Working with the Woolmark Company, his fabrics are 100% traceable to their source.
 The stand out from the collection was a wool seersucker coat that left more than a few members of the audience misty.
 Indeed Archibald uses textiles in unexpected ways.
 A pair of trousers, for instance, had a wool denim shell and the fabric reversed for the pockets.
 Holland & Sherry, who also sponsored the show, supplied a mottled wool jacquard (a weave often used for decorative purposes) for a pair of trousers, adding a refined touch to practical clothing.